establishingsecurity/CAT/README.md

 In short, no framework fulfills our requirements and consolidates these code pieces.

+# Documentation

+You can view the documentation here: https://crave.gitlab.io/cat/

 # Install

 You may install `cat` using `pip`.